munificent/game-programming-patterns/book/observer.markdown

 ^code physics-inherit

 This lets us make `notify()` in `Subject` protected.
-That way the physics engine can send notifications, but code outside of it cannot.
+That way the derived physics engine class can call it to send notifications, but code outside of it cannot.
 Meanwhile, `addObserver()` and `removeObserver()` are public, so anything that can get to the physics system can observe it.

 <aside name="event">